Fish and Wildlife Advisory Committee

 Accommodations

-Individuals with a disability who need a reasonable accommodation to participate in oversight committees: Please contact the DNR liaison for the committee at least two weeks before the meeting, if possible.
+Individuals who desire a reasonable accommodation to participate in committee meetings should contact a DNR liaison (see contacts below) at least two weeks before the meeting, if possible.

 Resources